Practitioner Level • Applied Structuring

 Credit Risk Manager, NBFC

 “Clear, structured, and relevant.
-The risk management section helped me frame climate and transition risks in a way our credit committee understands.
-I also liked how the course connects regulations with real lending decisions.”
+The ESG risk section helped me frame climate and transition risks in a way our credit committee understands.
+I also liked how the course connects standards and regulations to day-to-day lending decisions.”

 Meera K.